top of page

 Collaborators: Aline Hitti, University of San Francisco.

-New Americans Project: This multi-method study examines how U.S. children think about peers from immigrant backgrounds and the circumstances that promote fair treatment.
+New Americans Project: This correlational study examines how U.S. children think about peers from immigrant backgrounds and the circumstances that promote fair treatment.

 Collaborators: Kelly Lynn Mulvey, North Carolina State University; Christia Spears Brown, University of Kentucky.

-Social Mobility Project: This experimental study explores young children's perceptions of different ways that people gain status and move up social hierarches.
+Social Mobility Project: This experimental study explores young children's perceptions of fair and unfair ways that people gain status and move up social hierarches.

 Study lead: Megan Norris, Purdue University.